Eminent01/Eminent01/README.md

 <hr>

 ```
-I-am-vishalmaurya@github
+I-am-Eminent01@github
 -------------------------
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer
+💻 I am currently a Machine Learning student.
+📚 I have Masters in Mathematical Sciences at African Institute for Mathematical Sciences, Cameroon.
-📚 I have a Bachelors in Computer Science from the University of Mumbai at India
+📚 I have a Bachelors in Statistics at the University of Ilorin, Nigeria.
 📝 I have a strong interest in Data Science and Artificial Intelligence
 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff
+🌱 Learning about Computer Vision, Natural Language Processing, Reinforcement Learning and Machine Learning stuff
-🌟 Main languages: Python, JavaScript
+🌟 Main languages: Python and R
 🚩 Interested in Full Stack Machine Learning Application development
 💖 In a complicated relationship with Neural Networks
-🎵 Love metal, lofi, jazz and soft music
+🎵 Love hiphop, jazz and soft music
 ```
 <hr>